 These pancakes are the definition of hearty.
 Between the whole wheat flour and the pumpkin puree, you’ll get a good dose of whole grain and fiber to fill you up because let’s face it, sometimes regular pancakes don’t sustain some of us as well as the likes of these.
 Use your milk of choice, dairy or nondairy, an egg, and just a smidge of sugar.

 3. Coconut Curry Pumpkin Soup from Ahead of Thyme

-Look no further for a plant-based soup that comes together fast with the best of your pantry — coconut milk and pumpkin puree — along with an onion and lots of good spices from the cabinet.
+Look no further for a plant-based soup that comes together fast with coconut milk and pumpkin puree — along with an onion and lots of good spices from the cabinet.
 Plus it’ll make your kitchen smell fantastic and give you quality leftovers for lunch.

 This is one of those sneaky-good uses of pumpkin puree: energy balls.
 You get double your pumpkin with seeds, too.
 Dates add sweetness, coconut and oats help bind the whole thing, and the usual spice suspects add lots of flavor.

 Here’s an inside tip: Pumpkin gnocchi like this aren’t hard to make at all; a little prep is all you need.
-Sure, you could skip the butter and use olive oil for the sauce with sage, but it just won’t taste the same.
-Every once in a while you need a meal like this, because it’s good for the soul.
+And take our advice: Don’t skip the butter and use olive oil for the sage sauce; every once in a while you need a meal like this, because it’s good for the soul.